Skip to content

 This project creates bulleted notes summaries of books and other long texts, particularly epub and pdf which have ToC metadata available.

-When the ebooks contain approrpiate metadata, we are able to easily automate the extraction of chapters from most books, and splits them into ~2000 token chunks, with fallbacks in the case your document doesn't have that.
+When the ebooks contain approrpiate metadata, we are able to easily automate the extraction of chapters from most books, and split them into ~2000 token chunks, with fallbacks in case we are unable to access a document outline.

-You can check the depreciated walkthroughs and rakings for information on some of my learning process with LLM and how I came to certain decisions.
+You can check the depreciated walkthroughs and rankings for more background on how I got here.

 Contents